Application process FAQ's

 I live within commuting distance of the University, what are my chances of being offered University accommodation?

-If you currently live within reasonable commuting distance of the University you should still apply for accommodation within University Residences as soon as you have firmly accepted your offer of study.
+If you currently live within reasonable commuting distance of the University but would like to live in University halls you can apply for accommodation as soon as you have firmly accepted your offer of study.

 When will I receive an offer of accommodation?